-§ 1.1016-5 Miscellaneous adjustments to basis.
+§1.1016-5 Miscellaneous adjustments to basis.

-(b) Amortizable bond premium.
-A holder's basis in a bond is reduced by the amount of bond premium used to offset qualified stated interest income under § 1.171-2.
+(b) Amortizable bond premium-(1) In general.
+A holder's basis in a bond is reduced by the amount of bond premium used to offset qualified stated interest income under §1.171-2.
 This reduction occurs when the holder takes the qualified stated interest into account under the holder's regular method of accounting.
-In addition, a holder's basis in a taxable bond is reduced by the amount of bond premium allowed as a deduction under § 1.171-3(b)(5)(ii) (relating to the issuer's call of a taxable bond).